rkumar/zfm/README.md

 zfm
 ===

+2013-02-23 - 22:33 : I've just don't some major refactoring/flow simplifications, and there's a possibility
+of the app quitting unexpectedly in some lesser used case. (v0.1.15).

 zsh file explorer/manager for fast navigation and running commands on files or groups of files.

 This is a file navigator or explorer that attempts to make as many operations as possible on single keys so that a user can quickly navigate and execute commands.
 It is hoped that such paths will become second nature.